ErpNetDocs/tech/modules/projects/ai/ingest.md

 This means:

-> Even if the supplier sends a multi-line invoice, ERP.net can work with a **single, standardized line** using **your** internal product for that service, while the detailed supplier structure remains in the attached original document.
+> Even if the supplier sends a multi-line invoice, @@name can work with a **single, standardized line** using **your** internal product for that service, while the detailed supplier structure remains in the attached original document.

 ### Why this is a good practice